 If you want to be successful at something, you have to model someone who is already successful at it.
-Just follow the same line of thought and behaviors and you'll arrive to where they are.
+Just follow the same line of thought and behaviors, adapt them to your specific situation, execute your plan, and you'll arrive to where they are.

 In the business world, this may mean emulating large companies within your industry on certain factors that contributed to their success.

 One of those factors is outsourcing staff.
 The global market size of outsourced services was $85.6 billion in 2018 and both large and small businesses are deciding to outsource staffing.
 For instance, one survey found that more than one-third of small businesses (37%) outsourced a business process in 2018, and more than half (52%) planned to outsource in 2019.

 The survey also found that these businesses outsourced tasks such as accounting (37%), IT services (37%), and digital marketing (34%).
 Other areas that can be outsourced are:

 - Outsourced customer support